MartinTichovsky/cypress-interceptor/README.md

 Mock the response of requests matching the provided route matcher.
 By default, it mocks the first matching request, and then the mock is removed.
 Set `times` in the options to change how many times the matching requests should be mocked.

+__Important__

+By default, the mocked request does not reach the network layer.
+Set `allowHitTheNetwork` to `true` if you want the request to reach the network layer

 ### Examples

 ```ts